 SUBMIT TO ISSUE THREE

 Deadline for issue three is MAY 20TH, much sooner than you think.
 We're dying to get our grubby hands on your research-based essays, cultural criticism, interviews, poetry, comix etc. so don't delay, send today.
 Your loving and nit-picky editor, Robin Hustle, will gladly parse over your work with you til it's just right.
-LandLineQuarterly@gmail.com for submissions and inquiries.
+LandLineQuarterly@gmail.co

 Better: experimental, pornographic, difficult, multilingual, radical, specific.